lucidsoftware/lucid-programming-competition-2023/problems/DesertDiscovery/description.md

 # Output
 For each fossil, output the name of the species that has the highest likelihood score.
-However, if no species has a likelihood score of 50 or above, you should instead output `Possible New Discovery`.
+However, if no species has a likelihood score of 50 or greater, you should instead output `Possible New Discovery`.

 ```